 On September 30, 2013, the United States District Court for the District of Columbia filed an opinion granting a Summary Judgment in favor of the FDA regarding Cumberland's November 13, 2012 suit.
 On November 1, 2013, the United States District Court for the District of Delaware filed opinions granting Sagent's and InnoPharma's motions to dismiss our May 2012 and June 2012 suits.
-We are considering our legal options and intend to continue to vigorously defend and protect our Acetadote product and related intellectual property.

-On February 18, 2014, the USPTO issued U.S. Patent number 8,653,061 (the "061 Acetadote Patent") which is assigned to us.
+On February18, 2014, the USPTO issued U.S. Patent number 8,653,061 (the "061 Acetadote Patent") which is assigned to us.
 The claims of the 061 Acetadote Patent encompass the use of the 200 mg/ml Acetadote formulation to treat patients with acetaminophen overdose.
 Following its issuance, the 061 Acetadote Patent was listed in the FDA Orange Book.
 The 061 Acetadote Patent is scheduled to expire in August 2025.

-On February 24, 2014, we received a Notice of Allowance from the USPTO for a patent relating to the use of the Acetadote formulation to treat patients with acetaminophen overdose.
-The new patent will include claims regarding the administration method of acetylcysteine injection, without specification of the presence or lack of EDTA in the injection, and is scheduled to expire in April 2032.
+On May 13, 2014, the USPTO issued U.S. Patent number 8,722,738 (the "738 Acetadote Patent") which is assigned to us.
+The claims of the 738 Acetadote Patent encompass administration methods of acetylcysteine injection, without specification of the presence or lack of EDTA in the injection.
+Following its issuance, the 738 Acetadote Patent was listed in the FDA Orange Book and it is scheduled to expire in April 2032.